Rokiis1/roadmap/SDLC/testing_the_sofware_development_lifecycle.md

                 - **Verification Activity:** Code Review
                 - **Description:** Review the source code to ensure it adheres to coding standards and design specifications.

-        2. **Validation:** Once the final product is ready, compare it to the user’s requirements to ensure that it meets the specified requirements.
+        2. **Validation:** Once the final product is ready, compare it to the users requirements to ensure that it meets the specified requirements.
 This could involve user acceptance testing or beta testing.

             - **Unit Testing:**
                 - **Validation Activity:** Testing individual components or units.